marcinrek/loco-server/README.md

 * supports using .env variables

 ## Changelog
+- 3.0.0
+    - change process function to only have one parameter now called 'param'.
+    - change config _functionsPath_ to be an array of glob entries instead of just one
 - 2.0.0
     - add live reload for function files
     - additional loco helper - loco.requireUncached('path');